Skip to main content

 ME researchers are developing and translating machine learning algorithms based on a moth’s biological neural system to improve aircraft design and manufacturing.

-Boeing Advanced Research Center is developing deep learning-based methods for inspections of composite materials used in aircraft assembly to improve accuracy and automate processes.
+Boeing Advanced Research Collaboration is developing deep learning-based methods for inspections of composite materials used in aircraft assembly to improve accuracy and automate processes.

 The Molecular Biophotonics Laboratory is developing machine learning algorithms to process 3D pathology datasets and classify tissues in terms of disease aggressiveness and the likelihood to respond to treatment.